Victim Services FAQ

 The restitution process begins at the time of Grand Jury.
-As a victim, you will be asked to complete a restitution affidavit which lists your losses, including travel, missed work, property, medical, and other expenses resulting from the crime.
-If you do not complete the affidavit during Grand Jury proceedings, the Victim Services Unit will contact you by telephone or letter to obtain your information.
-It is very important to respond, since restitution cannot be ordered without this affidavit on file.
-If you need to file a restitution affidavit, you may obtain one at the Tuscaloosa Co.
-District Attorney’s Office or download/print a copy below (click on the “open in new window” button and print from new window):
+As a victim, you will be asked to complete a Restitution Statement which lists your losses, including travel, missed work, property, medical, and other expenses resulting from the crime.
+If you do not complete the statement during Grand Jury proceedings, you will receive notification from the District Attorney’s Office requesting that you do so.
+It is very important to respond, since restitution cannot be ordered without this statement on file.
+If you need to file a Restitution Statement, you may obtain one at the Tuscaloosa Co.
+District Attorney’s Office or download/print a copy by clicking on the following link:

 How can the victim assist the court in ordering restitution?

 To assist the court in ordering restitution, keep your receipts, estimates, and bills for damages or injuries suffered in connection with the crime.
-This information, along with your name, address, and telephone number(s) is recorded on the restitution affidavit.
+This information, along with your name, address, and telephone number(s) is recorded on the Restitution Statement.
 Bring a copy of all paperwork when you appear at the Grand Jury proceeding.
-If you change your address or telephone number, please contact the Victim Services Unit immediately to update your affidavit.
+If you change your address or telephone number, please contact the Victim Services Unit immediately to update your directory information.